Read with BonusRead with Bonus

 “Captain Blackthorn may be harsh, but it's the crew you need to watch out for."

 I nodded, following her across the deck.
-The sun had risen higher now, burning away the last remnants of fog.
-The ship was alive with activity, the crew preparing for the day's journey.
+The sun rose higher, burning away the last remnants of fog.
+The ship buzzed with activity, the crew preparing for the day’s journey.
 I took a deep breath, steeling myself for whatever lay ahead.
-My old life was gone, but if I was to survive this new one, I would need to learn quickly and adapt even faster.
+My old life was gone, but to survive this new one, I needed to learn quickly and adapt even faster.

-I grabbed a mop and bucket, I glanced back at Captain Blackthorn.
-His eyes were on me, a dark intensity in his gaze.
-I looked away, focusing on the task at hand.
-Maeve gave me a few quick instructions on how to clean the deck.
-Her voice was low and steady, providing a sense of calm amid the chaos around us.
+I grabbed a mop and bucket, glancing back at Captain Blackthorn.
+His eyes were fixed on me, dark intensity swirling in his gaze.
+I looked away, focusing on my task.
+Maeve provided a few quick instructions on how to clean the deck, her voice low and steady, offering a sense of calm amid the chaos.
 I nodded, trying to absorb everything she said.

 The crew moved around us, each person engaged in their tasks.
-The tall, scarred man from earlier was coiling ropes, his one good eye watching me with a mixture of curiosity and amusement.
-The red-haired woman was mending a sail, her nimble fingers moving swiftly as she worked.
-Everyone had a purpose, a role to play in the intricate dance of life aboard the Black Serpent.
+The tall, scarred man from earlier coiled ropes, his one good eye watching me with curiosity and amusement.
+The red-haired woman mended a sail, her nimble fingers working swiftly.
+Everyone had a purpose, a role in the intricate dance of life aboard the Black Serpent.

 "You’re doing fine, Isabella.”